thousandbrainsproject/tbp.monty/rfcs/0000_RL_models.md

     Nsa[(s, a)] += 1
     push_replay(abs(delta), s, a)

-    # Prioritized backups of predecessors according to the current model
+    # Prioritized backups of predecessors according to the current World model
     cnt = 0
     while replay_pq and cnt < limit:
         negp, (s, a) = heapq.heappop(replay_pq)